 Conducting thorough market research is the critical first step when rebranding a company.
 This process involves analyzing the brand’s current market share and position relative to competitors.
 Companies should audit existing brand assets to understand which are still valuable and which need refinement.

-Market surveys and focus groups with customers provide insights into brand perception and how to increase brand value.
+Market surveys and customer focus groups provide insights into brand perception and how to increase brand value.
 Researching industry trends helps determine if a rebranding effort is necessary to capture new opportunities or prevent loss of market share.

 Gathering consumer data through online questionnaires, one-on-one interviews, and observational studies allows brands to effectively align their new identity and messaging with target audiences’ wants.